allenai/allennlp/tutorials/getting_started/making_predictions_and_creating_a_demo.md

 ## Customizing the Demo

 Our JSON "visualization" is not particularly impressive.
+If you want to visualize model internals, with easy attention heat maps, you might want to look at our [how-to for visualizing model internals](../how_to/visualizing_model_internals.md).
+That how-to relies on installing `npm` and using react; if you want a simpler way of just using html and javascript (but with less hand-holding), keeping reading.

 We can customize it by putting our own `index.html` (and any other files we need) in some directory and calling `server_simple` with the `--static-dir` flag.